Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

         pmd:output ?output.
 }
 ```
-10. Which software has been used in a data analysis/processing/interpretation?
+10. Which software was used in the data analysis/processing/interpretation?

 10a.
 Data analysis
 ```